nkokkos/vws/README.md

 Setting a target from on to off and vice versa takes some time.
 It may take up to 0-10 minutes and it's based on Vuforia's infrastucture.
 It is your responsibilty to poll for the changes on the target since no such feature has been implemented in this gem.

-## To do:

-  Implement some of the new vws apis
+More you can find here: https://developer.vuforia.com/library//articles/Best_Practices/Best-Practices-for-using-the-VWS-API

 ## Contributing